 We love how you handled the classes.
 As Muslims, we did not feel that our children were disrespected or excluded.
 When there is mention of Christianity, we felt that [our children] were challenged, involved, and accepted for who they are...Your availability to help kids with concepts misunderstood helped tremendously.

-While we do discuss all major worldviews, it is important to note that classes are taught from a Christian worldview.
+While we do discuss all major worldviews as they relate to our reading, it is important to note that classes are taught from a Christian worldview.
 In addition to literature from around the world, we also examine and evaluate the Bible as a literary work and as God's Word.
-As always, students are encouraged to think critically about issues important to them and the group and to discuss them with one another in a respectful manner.
+Truth will stand up under hard examination, and convictions become deeper as a result of that examination.

 In this environment, students of all beliefs learn both to truly listen to each other and to speak in a way classmates can hear them about a range of issues that sometimes includes faith, as well as other potentially combustible issues.
 All views are considered thoughtfully and with respect.
 In the words of Veronica, a former student now in her first year of college, speaking about a class discussion that grew out of reading Orwell's Animal Farm: